 - 11.7% protein

-This recipe can be made with a variety of different flours and many different combinations.
-Use the 50/50 as a starting point and branch out from there.
+This recipe can be made with a wide variety flours used in many different combinations.
+I recommend beginning with the above 50/50 blend as a starting point, then branching out from there.
 The dough strength and hydration can change when using different flours, so take notes and only change one thing at a time.
+Here some ideas to get the ball rolling:

 - Try using whole grains.
-Start with 10-20% whole grain spelt or einkorn.
+Start with 10% to 20% whole-grain spelt or einkorn.

 - Switch up the levain for a different flavour and fermentation.
 A rye or spelt levain works really well for this formula.